ptomulik/scons-gnu-build/README.md

 Welcome to ``scons-gnu-build``.

-The ``scons-gnu-build`` is a extension makes ``SCons`` to behave more like GNU build system.
-The purpose is to achieve better interoperability with several external tools (especially external packaging toolchains, e.g. debian's dh).
+The ``scons-gnu-build`` extension makes ``SCons`` behaving more like GNU build system (autotools based).
+The purpose is to achieve better interoperability with several external tools (especially external packaging toolchains, e.g. debian's dh) that normally use GNU build system.

 CURRENT STATUS
 --------------